 Profoundly elevates good-cause advocacy to greater heights.

-A chilling story of wrongful conviction . . . builds to [a] cinematic conclusion with empathetic prose and solid investigative detail.
-A powerful, unsettling account of an overdue legal movement.
+A chilling story of wrongful conviction ... cinematic ... a powerful, unsettling account of an overdue legal movement.

 Moving . . .
 Rachlin, with confidence and care, relays both the terrifying personal costs and complex legalities, so dependent on fallible humans, of wrongful conviction and imprisonment.